 Starting university is daunting for everyone, but doing so in a foreign country can be terrifying.
 But with a great group of friends, the experience to study abroad can be one of the best of one’s life.
 Friends may help ease the effects of culture shock, homesickness, or other health issues.
 They may also help one settle in and understand a different cultural context, and they are people one can explore their new environment with.
 While studying abroad in Europe, for example, one may come across many opportunities to travel to a neighbouring country, which can be easier and more fun with friends.

 The social environments and opportunities for making friends will be very different.
 There’s nothing inherently wrong with only hanging out and sometimes this is the easiest and most comfortable way of socializing.
 In an unfamiliar atmosphere, it can be comforting to have friends who understand one’s language, customs, and what life is like back home.
 Since many study abroad participants want to meet local students, it’s essential to be aware that this sometimes takes a bit of effort.
 One may also get the chance to hang out with other international students from a different country to their own, and one should seek out these opportunities.
 Some study abroad programs welcome students from all over the world.
 While making friends with local students can be challenging, forming friendships with other international students—whether they’re Finnish, South African, Thai, or otherwise—may feel more comfortable because they’re in a similar situation.
 Studying abroad is an exciting time, and throws many students out of their comfort zones.
 Indeed, that’s what a lot of students seek when choosing to study abroad—totally new cultures, experiences, and languages that will challenge them to grow educationally, personally, and even professionally.
 But with all the planning that one puts into their program, like choosing a destination, securing funding, finding housing, and selecting courses, one factor is often overlooked.
 How will one make friends?
 Will it be easy to make friends while studying abroad?
-Here are some ways to make friends when studying abroad and make the most of the new university life.
+Here are some ways to make friends abroad and enjoy your university life to the fullest.